Quantencomputer/cyoastudio/index.md

 * **Layouting:** You only have to enter the content of your CYOA; Get the layout and page splitting for free.
 * **Templating:** You can change the look of your CYOA at any time with a few clicks.
 * **Customizability:** Through font, image and color customization even CYOAs using the same templates can look unique.
-* **Image handling:** You can drag that perfect image straight from your browser into the program and crop it so it fits in.
+* **Image handling:** You can drag that perfect image straight from your browser and crop it.

 ![Image showing the same project in multiple styles](img/Diversity.png)